 She also highlighted the need to strengthen investment in infrastructure to improve transport services, making Vietnam a more competitive market for foreign investors.

 Wiesen said: “Time is of the essence, and we do not have the time.
-We have a climate crisis now and it's an urgency.”
+We have a climate crisis now.”

 Việt Nam needs to adjust policies timely to keep renewable energy development on track.
 The sooner the better.

 This story was produced with support from Internews’ Earth Journalism Network.
 It was originally published by ViệtNam News on 30 June 2022.
 It has been lightly edited for length and clarity.